AdobeDocs/pass.en/help/authentication/passing-client-information-device-connection-and-application.md

 ## Scope {#pass-client-info-scope}

-This document aggregates details and cookbooks for passing client information (device, connection and application) from a Programmer application to Adobe Primetime Authentication REST APIs or SDKs.
+This document aggregates details and cookbooks for passing client information (device, connection and application) from a Programmer application to Adobe Pass Authentication REST APIs or SDKs.

 The benefits of providing client information are: